HBCU Sports

 But there is a very unique story about how Jones managed to change the name of the Louisiana Negro Normal and Industrial Institute to Grambling.

 According to Mildred G. Gallot’s A History of Grambling State University, Jones went before the Louisiana State Legislature to make his case for changing the school’s name.
 He sensed that lawmakers were not fully engaged in what he was saying.
 So he changed his approach, stating, “Besides all that, the name is too long, when we are playing football, and the other team has the ball on our five-yard line, the other team has already scored by the time our cheerleaders can say ‘hold that line, Louisiana Negro Normal and Industrial Institute.’”
-As a result, legislation was passed to name the school Grambling College in 1946.
+Those in attendance erupted with laughter, and as a result, legislation was passed to name the school Grambling College in 1946.

 Jones also wrote the school’s alma mater and created the school’s motto, “Where Everybody is Somebody.”